sagarbuddhic/questions/README.md

 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.The process is called “bubbling”, because events “bubble” from the inner element up through parents like a bubble in the water.

+***Event Propagation***

+If an element has multiple event handlers on a single event, then even if one of them stops the bubbling, the other ones still execute.

+In other words, event.stopPropagation() stops the move upwards, but on the current element all other handlers will run.

+To stop the bubbling and prevent handlers on the current element from running, there’s a method event.stopImmediatePropagation().
+After it no other handlers execute.

 ***Anonymous Functions***

 Anonymous functions can be used as an argument to other functions or as an immediately invoked function execution.